 Doctors employ MR LINAC to treat cancer patients.
 It targets the patient's tumour using high-energy x-rays.
 These therapies may be designed by doctors and physicists such that the radiation eliminates the cancer cells while preserving the surrounding normal tissue.

 The MR LINAC employs continuous MRI to monitor the movement of soft tissue and organs.
-This allows doctors to detect tumour migration and subsequently correct for it during therapy.
+This allows doctors to detect tumour migration and subsequently correction during therapy.
 This is beneficial for tumours in the lung, prostate, intestine, and bladder that move around a lot.

 Soft tissues are better visualised with MRI than with x-rays or other imaging.
 Treatment is safer, with fewer possible adverse effects, and a bigger dose can be used to attain the aim.
 This reduces the possibility of harming vital organs around the tumour.